Leaders in the Upstate

-Joseph (Joe) L. Parisi MD, FRCSC, FACS was born in Akron, Ohio and raised in Ontario, Canada.
+Joseph (Joe) L. Parisi MD, FRCSC, FACS was born in Akron, Ohio, and raised in Ontario, Canada.
 He entered the Life Sciences undergraduate program at Queen’s University in Kingston, Ontario and subsequently obtained his medical degree.
-Internship was at the Royal Victoria Hospital in Montreal, Quebec, part of the renowned McGill University Medical System.
+The internship was at the Royal Victoria Hospital in Montreal, Quebec, part of the renowned McGill University Medical System.
 Following this Dr. Parisi returned to Queen’s University for a residency in Ophthalmology which included a year of Neuro and Ocular Pathology.

 Dr. Parisi has performed over 30,000 cataract and refractive surgeries using the most advanced techniques, lenses, and equipment available in the nation.
 He is certified by the American Board of Ophthalmology and is a fellow of the Royal College of Surgeons of Canada and of the American College of Surgeons.
 He has performed thousands of microsurgical procedures including cataract surgery, LASIK, ASA, orbital and tear duct surgery, cosmetic and functional eyelid surgery, and laser treatment for glaucoma and retinal disease.
 He is the medical director and chief ophthalmologist at Clemson Eye.
 He served as Chief of Surgery at Oconee Medical Center, in Seneca, from 2000 to 2002.
 He also maintains privileges at Cannon Memorial Hospital in Pickens.
 Dr. Parisi is a consultant for Alcon Surgical.

 “The ability to offer such technologically advanced, life-changing procedures for so many people is extremely fulfilling for me.
 Maximizing visual potential and creating satisfied patients are the goals I strive for everyday”

 Brian R. Johnson, MD